 The problem isn‘t the destination — the problem is where you’re going when you’re there.
 The only thing that’s touristy are the spots you choose to see.
 The beaten path is beaten because it’s popular and everyone wants to see it.
 Why do the crowds clutter around the Eiffel Tower?
 Because it’s amazing.
 Why do people flock to Times Square?
 Because it’s iconic.

 But if you’re sick of tourists and want a “local feel,” all you have to do is avoid those spots.
 Venture away from the crowds.
 Odds are good that you won’t find them a few blocks over.
 90% never stray off the path.
 To say a city of millions of people is “touristy” is to focus on the tourist spots and then say that the whole city/country/region is like that.

 And that’s just not true.

 I live in New York City.
 Every day thousands of tourists wander its streets.
-I don’t notice them.
+I rarely notice them.
 I rarely see them.
 Why?
 Because I’m not walking around Times Square, clamoring to see the Wall Street bull, or fighting my way around the Met.

 Next time you cringe at all the tourists, look at your surroundings.
-Are you in a famous, highly popular area?
-Then change where you are.
-Don’t skip the Eiffel Tower or the Louvre and make sure to walk the Champs-Élysées.
+Are you in a famous, highly popular area? if so, change where you are.
+Don’t skip the Eiffel Tower or the Louvre, and make sure to walk the Champs-Élysées.